Skip to main content

 OAuth Token Refresh

 HubSpot access tokens expire after roughly 30 minutes.
 Chert never refreshes ahead of time on a schedule; instead, every code path that calls HubSpot acquires a token through the same helper.
+A 401 response from HubSpot triggers a single one-shot refresh and retry, in case the cached token expired between read and call.

 Synchronous versus Asynchronous Boundaries